-3. Treats Respiratory Disorders
+3. Helps Manage Respiratory Disorders

 4. Promotes Skin Health

-5. Treats Insomnia
+5. May Relieve Insomnia

-6. Prevents Diabetes
+6. May Help Prevent Diabetes

 Cumin seeds are able to help prevent diabetes by reducing the chances of hypoglycemia, or low blood sugar.
 Hypoglycemia may result in a number of symptoms including sweating, shakiness, weakness, clumsiness, trouble talking, confusion, loss of consciousness and seizures.
 The risk of experiencing hypoglycemia is greater in diabetics who have eaten less than usual, exercised more than usual or consumed alcohol.